Mean Arterial Pressure (MAP) Calculator

 Studies looking at higher MAP targets (>80mmHg) in septic shock (SEPSISPAM, OPTPRESS) have shown mixed evidence on mortality and end organ perfusion).
 These mixed results highlight the variable phenotypes of broad overarching processes like septic shock, and how more personalized assessments and interventions are likely beneficial.

-Still, inadequate MAP can contribute to microcirculatory dysfunction, particularly in the presence of low flow states or venous congestion (Hemodynamic Interfaces Calculator).
+Generally, the variability and lack of reproducibility of MAP trials suggests that there is more to perfusion in shock than targeting numbers.
+Inadequate MAP can certainly contribute to microcirculatory dysfunction, particularly in the presence of low flow states or venous congestion (Hemodynamic Interfaces Calculator).
 For this reason, MAP should be interpreted in context: as one piece of a broader hemodynamic assessment that incorporates patient comorbidities, perfusion endpoints, and individualized goals, rather than a rigid target applied universally.

 References